-The Office for Diversity and Inclusion complies with and fully supports the mandates administered through the university's Title IX coordinator and the Office of Equal Opportunity and Compliance.
+The Division of Diversity, Equity and Inclusion complies with and fully supports the mandates administered through the university's Title IX coordinator and the Office of Equal Opportunity and Compliance.
 We stand behind the encouragement of fair and equal treatment for all including students, faculty and staff members on the U of A campus.

 Always remember: The University of Arkansas prohibits discrimination and harassment based on race/color, sex, gender, pregnancy, equal pay/compensation, age (over 40), national origin, disability, religion, marital or parental status, protected veteran or military status, genetic information, sexual orientation, gender identity and retaliation and any other characteristic protected characteristic under applicable federal and state laws.